sparkflows/sparkflows-docs/docs/user-guide/quick-start/index.rst

     :doc:`/user-guide/quick-start/4-create-workflow`

-    Create your workflow for processing the data, exploring it, building models etc.
+    Create your workflow for processing the data, exploring it, building models, etc.

     ---